Software Safety Demonstration and Idemnification: Reliability demonstration

 \subsection{Tests}

-The last piece of the safety demonstration story is converting local predecessor walks into tests.
-Localized predecessor walks are finite walks existing in confusion-prone backwards time.
-One may skip this section unless he wishes the detail of converting backward to forward walks.
+The last piece of the safety demonstration story is converting bounded predecessor trajectories into tests.
+Bounded predecessor trajectories are finite trajectories existing in confusion-prone backwards time.
+One may skip this section unless he wishes the detail of converting backward to forward trajectories.

-The \emph{test} function reverses and re-indexes localized predecessor walks into conventional sequences.
+The \emph{test} function reverses and re-indexes bounded predecessor trajectories into conventional sequences.